-Let’s multiple this up a bit to get a true cost over a long time period that’d be more reflective on your energy bill.
+Let’s multiply the oven running costs up a bit to get a true cost over a long time period.
+This will be more reflective on your energy bill.

 Taking my example above, let’s imagine I used the oven for 5 hours a week on average.
 I’ve calculated the electric oven (with no fan costs) at a conservative 2.5kWh energy consumption.

 Energy efficiency of gas vs electric oven

 So, the reason gas ovens are considered more efficient than electric ovens is because the unit price of gas is over three times cheaper than electricity.

 If the costs per unit of electricity comes down, then electric ovens would be more energy efficient.
 Especially electric fan ovens.

 If we want to live in a more sustainable world, then renewable electricity will have to become more prominent.

 Renewable electrical energy is much, much cleaner and greener than burning gas.

 However, as gas can be burned as it is, it’s turning out cheaper.
 Electricity is currently more expensive as there’s more process involved in converting a source of energy, for example solar or wind, into electricity.

 As always with efficiency, it helps to clean your oven regularly.